Andre-Schuiki/esphome_im350/README.md

 * [http://www.weigu.lu/microcontroller/smartyReader_P1/index.html](http://www.weigu.lu/microcontroller/smartyReader_P1/index.html)
 * [http://www.gurux.fi/](http://www.gurux.fi/)
 * [Gurux DLMS Director Tool](http://www.gurux.fi/Downloads/gxdlmsdirector46/GXDLMSDirector.application) with this tool you can decrypt the message (if you have the decryption key) this was very useful!
-* [https://gitlab.com/astrnad/szreader](https://gitlab.com/astrnad/szreader) Python project is you like to use a raspberry
+* [https://gitlab.com/astrnad/szreader](https://gitlab.com/astrnad/szreader) Python project if you like to use a raspberry

 # Requirements
 * 1xESP32 board (ESP8622 should also work, but was not tested)